- July 22, 2021

 Lack of portfolio diversification, unsuitability, and fraud are just a couple of ways your broker could have taken advantage of you and be responsible for your losses.
 Through FINRA arbitration, your lawyer can help you show the arbitrators that your financial advisor is at fault for your losses.
 If they agree, they can order the liable party to repay you in full.

 Meet with an Investment Loss Recovery Lawyer

 Investing in hedge funds comes with a significant risk.
 If you suffered losses and your stockbroker or financial advisor is at fault, you may be able to get your money back through arbitration.
-An experienced investment loss lawyer at Wolper Law Firm can help you get the compensation you’re entitled to.
+An experienced investment loss lawyer at Wolper Law Firm, P.A. can help you get the compensation you’re entitled to.

 When you’re ready to get started on your FINRA arbitration complaint, call our office at 800.931.8452.
 Or fill out our quick contact form and we will reach out to you to discuss the specific details of your case.